 The juvenile court has exclusive original jurisdiction in CHINS cases, including cases where the child's parents are divorced or paternity has been established in court.
 IC 31-30-1-1(1).
-IC 31-30-1-12(a) gives the dissolution court which has jurisdiction of a child custody, parenting time, or child support proceeding concurrent original jurisdiction with the juvenile court for the purpose of modifying custody of a child who is under the jurisdiction of the juvenile court due to a CHINS proceeding.
-If the dissolution court modifies custody, the modification is effective only when the juvenile court either (1) enters an order approving the child custody modification; or (2) terminates the CHINS proceeding.
+IC 31-30-1-12(a) gives the dissolution court which has jurisdiction of a child custody, parenting time, or child support proceeding concurrent original jurisdiction with the juvenile court for the purpose of modifying custody, parenting time, or child support of a child who is under the jurisdiction of the juvenile court due to a CHINS proceeding.
+If the dissolution court modifies custody, the modification is effective only when the juvenile court either (1) enters an order adopting and approving the child custody modification; or (2) terminates the CHINS proceeding.
 IC 31-30-1-12(b).
 The law is similar for paternity proceedings when a CHINS case has been filed.
-IC 31-30-1-13(a) gives the paternity court concurrent original jurisdiction with another juvenile court for the purpose of modifying custody of the child.
-IC 31-30-1-13(b) states that whenever the court having child custody jurisdiction in a paternity proceeding modifies custody of a child who is under the jurisdiction of another court due to CHINS proceeding, the modification is effective only when the juvenile court with CHINS jurisdiction: (1) enters an order approving the custody modification; or (2) terminates the CHINS proceeding.
+IC 31-30-1-13(a) gives the paternity court which has jurisdiction over the establishment or modification of paternity, child custody, parenting time, or child support concurrent original jurisdiction with another juvenile court for the purpose of establishing or modifying paternity, custody, parenting time, or child support of a child who is under the jurisdiction of another juvenile court due to a CHINS proceeding.
+IC 31-30-1-13(b) states that whenever the court having child custody jurisdiction in a paternity proceeding modifies custody of a child who is under the jurisdiction of another court due to CHINS proceeding, the modification is effective only when the juvenile court with CHINS jurisdiction: (1) enters an order adopting and approving the custody modification; or (2) terminates the CHINS proceeding.
+The juvenile court's order modifying custody, child support, or parenting time survives the termination of the CHINS case.
+IC 31-10-1-12(c) (dissolution); IC 31-10-1-13 (paternity).